JasonJuarros/Coding-and-Robotics/README.md

 This is a variety of coding I have done.
 Several different languages and platforms were used in this compilation.
 Some of the code requires hardware to be completed or fully understood.

+The "Choose your own adventure" file allows the user to change the course of the story.
+The code asks and responds correctly to user input throughout the story.

+The "GPA Calculater" file allows the user to input their information and the code will calculate their GPA.